 4. Custom 404 Pages

-In the website migration process, there are chances of errors while moving and removing the pages.
-Besides showing a “404 error” create custom 404 pages with helpful redirection options to encourage users to visit your website.
+During the website migration process, there are chances of errors while moving and removing the pages.
+Besides showing a “404 error”, create custom 404 pages with helpful redirection options to guide users to the pages they want to visit.

 5. Use Google Search Console